qdrant/landing_page/qdrant-landing/content/documentation/cloud/cloud-quick-start.md

 * Choose the memory size for a node.
 2GB to 64GB options are available.
 Please refer to the [Capacity and Sizing](https://qdrant.tech/documentation/cloud/capacity/) section to make the right choice here.
 If you need an even higher capacity per node, [let us know](mailto:cloud@qdrant.io), we can provide machines of any size.
 * Choose the number CPU’s per node.
 0.5 to 16 CPU options are available, whereas the maximal and minimal number of CPU’s is coupled to the chosen memory size.
 * And finally, choose the number of nodes you want the cluster to be deployed on.
 Each node is automatically attached with a disc space offering enough space for your data if you decide to put the metadata or even the index on the disc storage.
+* Your cluster will be reachable on port 443 and 6333 (Rest endpoint) and 6334 (Grpc)

 ### Free tier